open-wc/open-wc/packages/testing-karma/README.md

 :::

 ### Manual setup
-For a minimal setup, extend the base config and specify where your tests are:
+1. Extend the base config and return it without modifying any options:

 ```javascript
 // filename: karma.conf.js